Syllabus of the lecture course Practical basics of scientific work (B130P16)

 Scientific contributions at the seminars and conferences, rules for effective abstract writing

-26.10.
-1.4 Ethical rules of scientific work including bad habits in scientific writing
+24.10.
+1.4 Ethical rules for scientific work, including bad habits in scientific writing

 2.2 Data explorers, correct data handling and saving